Current Session: September 2023

 Requirements:

-Instructor Kathy Wolf, Assistant Jean Bonesera
+Instructor Kathy Hughes; Assistant Gail Steinhart

 Not sure where to begin to teach your dog new things?
 Start here!
 Beginner 1 is for puppies 6 months and up and adult dogs (no upper age limit) with no previous formal training.
 This class will introduce dogs to basic manners and self-control.
 Handlers will be introduced to effective canine communication, including rewarding and leash handling, and how to troubleshoot undesirable behaviors.